2021 Old Bexley and Sidcup by-election

-A by-election was held in the UK Parliament constituency of Old Bexley and Sidcup on 2 December 2021, following the death of the sitting member of parliament, James Brokenshire, who had been the Conservative MP for the constituency since 2010.
-The by-election was the fifth of the 58th Parliament, which was elected in 2019.

-The election was won by Conservative candidate Louie French with a reduced majority.
+A by-election for the United Kingdom parliamentary constituency of Old Bexley and Sidcup was held on 2 December 2021, following the death of incumbent Conservative Party MP James Brokenshire.
+It was won by Louie French of the Conservatives, albeit with a reduced majority from 2019.

 Background

 Old Bexley and Sidcup is a constituency in south-east London.
 The constituency includes the suburbs of East Wickham, Falconwood, Welling, Blackfen, Bexley and Sidcup.
 It voted to leave the European Union by 61 per cent to 39 per cent in the 2016 referendum.

 The constituency was created in 1983 and has only elected Conservative Members of Parliament.
 For 18 years, former Prime Minister Edward Heath, who had represented predecessor constituencies since 1950, represented Old Bexley and Sidcup.
 He retired from Parliament in 2001.
 James Brokenshire was first elected in 2010.
-He had previously been the MP for Hornchurch from 2005 until it was abolished when the Fifth Periodic Review of Westminster constituencies took effect in 2010.
+He had previously been the MP for Hornchurch from 2005 until it was abolished when the Fifth periodic review of Westminster constituencies took effect in 2010.
 In 2019, he was re-elected with a majority of nearly 19,000 votes, the largest majority he had ever achieved.

 Brokenshire died from cancer on 7 October 2021, while serving.
 The writ of election was moved by Conservative Chief Whip Mark Spencer on 1 November.

 On 3 November, polling day was confirmed for 2 December, with nominations closing on 9 November.